mcinglis/c-style/readme.md

-#### Never end your names with `_` or `_t`; they're reserved for standards
+#### Never end your names with `_` or `_t`: they're reserved for standards

-[Here's a list](https://www.gnu.org/software/libc/manual/html_node/Reserved-Names.html) of the names reserved by future ISO C standards.
+[Here's a list](https://www.gnu.org/software/libc/manual/html_node/Reserved-Names.html) of the names reserved by future ISO C standards. `types_like_this_t` and `_anything` are identifiers that are reserved by future standards of C, so don't use them for your own identifiers.

-[It's](https://github.com/facebook/libphenom) [not](https://github.com/joyent/libuv) [hard](https://github.com/liuliu/ccv) to find popular C libraries and projects that make this mistake.
-It happens way too often.
-Don't make the same mistake in your library!
+These kinds of names *could've* provided a nice way to tell which types are part of the language standard and which types are provided by libraries.
+Unfortunately, [it's](https://github.com/facebook/libphenom) [not](https://github.com/joyent/libuv) [hard](https://github.com/liuliu/ccv) to find popular C libraries and projects that make this mistake, which dilutes the helpfulness of such a rule.

+This mistake is made way too often: don't make the same mistake in your library!